nmshd/documentation/_docs_explore/42-transport-layer.md

 ### Device Onboarding Info

 If a new device is onboarded, the device onboarding info is shared via a side channel.
-Within this information, all key material is exchanged to access the identity.
+With this information, all necessary data is exchanged to access the identity.
 So this should be kept very secure.

 - id
 - createdAt